aniljoshi121/container-assigment-yaml/README.md

 Python YAML Use Case
-This repository demonstrates how to use YAML files in Python.
-The project includes a simple application that reads student data from a YAML file and provides functionalities to display and filter the data.
+This is a simple Python project that demonstrates how to use YAML files to store and retrieve student information.
+The application reads student details from a students.yaml file and provides options to display all students and filter them based on GPA.

-📌 Features
+Features
-Load student data from a YAML file.
+Read student data from a YAML file.

-Display all student records.
+Display all students.

-Filter students by GPA.
+Filter students by a minimum GPA.

-🛠 Installation
+Prerequisites
-Ensure you have Python installed, then install the required dependency:
+Ensure you have Python installed (Python 3 recommended).
+Install the required package using:

 bash
 Copy
 Edit
 pip install pyyaml
-📄 YAML File Structure
+Project Structure
+bash
+Copy
+Edit
+Python_Yaml_Use_Case/
-Create a file named students.yaml and include student data as shown:
+│── students.yaml   # YAML file containing student data
+│── app.py          # Python script to process YAML data
+│── README.md       # Project documentation
+YAML File (students.yaml)
 yaml
 Copy
 Edit